Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 Prioritise adaptable communication.

-If an autistic person struggles with colloquial language, eye contact, or cannot fully grasp language inflexions or nuance like a neurotypical candidate you may find your traditional sourcing/interview/placement strategy to be completely unsuitable for them.
+Suppose an autistic person struggles with colloquial language and eye contact or cannot fully grasp language inflexions or nuance like a neurotypical candidate.
+In that case, your traditional sourcing/interview/placement strategy may be entirely unsuitable for them.

-Employers should consider their impact across the full candidate/client communicative range: phone, video, digital assessments, in-person interviewing – every touch point needs to hinge on adaptable language and reduction of confusing nuance.
-This can only be built around empathetic frameworks that help the candidate and wider workforce.
+Employers should consider their impact across the full candidate/client communicative range: phone, video, digital assessments, in-person interviewing – every touch point needs to hinge on adaptable language and reducing confusing nuance.
+The only way to do this is to use frameworks that are considerate of the candidate and all of the workforce.

 Use ‘work sample’ tests.